Brendan Hansen (politician): Death

 Hansen died in 1999, aged 77, and, in January 2001, his award of the Medal of the Order of Australia was posthumously announced, with the citation "For service to the community of Maryborough, particularly through the Maryborough and District Housing Action group and the Scouting movement".
 He is buried in the Maryborough Cemetery.

 Legacy

-Hansen was honored with a park in his name in Granville and a government building, the Brendan Hansen Building, in Hervey Bay.
+Hansen was honoured with a park in his name in Granville and a government building, the Brendan Hansen Building, in Hervey Bay.

 Family

 Brendan Hansen married Moira O'Sullivan in 1960 at St Mary's Catholic Church, Maryborough.
 Moira Hansen is a light opera singer who still remains active in the city's arts community.
+In 2025 she was awarded an Order of Australia medal in the King's Birthday Honours list.
 They had eight children, including Mary Hansen (1966–2002), a singer/musician for the British band, Stereolab.